Etown-CS310/racepace/README.md

 ## How to set up the project

--install node.js
+- install node.js
--navigate to the directory for racepace in a node ternminal -npm install
+- navigate to the directory for racepace in a node ternminal
+- npm install

 Just Test with **node start** and it should be running